lkbrittian/lisspring2026/php_documentation.md

 ## Overview

 This document records the process of installing and configuring PHP.
+PHP is the next step in building a LAMP stack for hosting webpages.

 ## Environment
 - VM Provider: Google Cloud